KittyDig/portfolio_2/README.md

 - Modal Background: #c9ada7
 - Start Button: #c9ada7 (Normal), #9a8c98 (Hover)

+### Design Inspiration

+- I aimed for a modern and unique design for the Pong game, and I found inspiration for the color palette on [coolors.co](https://coolors.co/).

 ## Features

 ### Homepage

+- Briefly describe the features on the homepage.

 ### Footer

+- Include any additional features in the footer.

 ### Gameplay

-- The game includes a pong game interface with paddles, a ball, and a scoring system.
+- The game includes a Pong game interface with paddles, a ball, and a scoring system.

 ### Modal